-antediluvian case, Lochner v.
+book, Constitutional Redemption.
+In analyzing two cases that have historically been viewed as not just wrong, but for some, "wrong the day they were decided," Balkin points out that while it might be true for Plessy v.
+Ferguson, 4 it is not true for that other antediluvian case, Lochner v.
 New York.
 The difference is that once the Fourteenth Amendment was passed, there was no way Plessy could have been correct, but based on the understanding of economic freedoms at the time of Lochner, it is not at all clear that Lochner was wrongly decided.
 What Professor Sax was resisting were the forces that were aligning to change the discursive field upon which debates about the appropriate limits of regulation could be had.

-The property rights movement was building on the limitations to affirmative government action that was galvanized by opposition to the civil rights movement.
-The property rights opposition to environmentalism had in its sights not just resistance to the internalization of external costs something that might be justified by a version of economic efficiency-but delegitimization of the regulatory state.
-100 This was happening not just in environmental law or in the management of natural resources, but across the regulatory horizon.
-Professor Sax's work in takings jurisprudence and in the public trust reveals that the claims that there is any kind of "original understanding" of common law notions of property that would handcuff the public from defending itself are not just wrong, but fundamentally wrong.
+The property rights movement was building on the limitations to affirmative government action that were galvanized by opposition to the civil rights movement.
+97 The property rights opposition to environmentalism had in its sights not just resistance to the internalization of external costssomething that might be justified by a version of economic efficiency-but delegitimization of the regulatory state.98 This was happening not just in environmental law or in the management of natural resources, but across the regulatory horizon.
+99 Professor Sax's work in takings jurisprudence and in the public trust reveals that the claims that there is any kind of "original understanding" of common law notions of property that would handcuff the public from defending itself are not just wrong, but fundamentally wrong.
 Those claims actually misstate the constitutive nature of property relations and their transformation into property "rights."
 Without the voices of tradition like those of Professor Sax and others, counterfeit versions of property claims could have occupied the privileged position in the discursive field represented by property rights discourse.